 The corporate values are the standards of behavior that every employee in the organization strives to live every day.

-Customer orientation is an approach to customer-relations (internal or external customers) in which staff focus on helping customers to meet their long-term needs and wants.
+Customer orientation is an approach to customer-relations (internal or external customers) in which employees focus on helping customers to meet their long-term needs and wants.

 Solving problems involves both analytical and creative skills.
 Depending on the problem and the role in the organization, but the further skills, such as communication, persuasion and negotiation, are important in finding solutions to problems involving people.

-Employees who have a range of skills or knowledge for working on several different projects, which may or may not be a part of the worker’s technical job description.
-Employee is able to fill in for absent employees and is flexible so that we as a company can provide the best possible service to the customers.
+Employees are required to manage working on several different projects, which may or may not be a part of the worker’s technical job description.
+Employees need to be able to fill in for absent employees and have a flexible mindset so that we as a company can provide the best possible service to the customers.

 COURAGE TO SPEAK YOUR MIND